nerdvibe/lisk-cute-assistant/README.md

 - When rebuilding we should stop checking the block height, since the the node is not running (d'oh)
 - Feature to check new bot version
 - More ways to communicate a different block height (Webhooks, email, sms or call)

+### Contributors
+- Carbonara
+- TonyT908 for the SMS integration
+- Alepop for the bugfixes

 ### Disclaimer